What You Need to Know

-Some fads that emerged in the 1970s should stay and diet in the 1970s.
+Some fads that emerged in the 1970s should stay and die in the 1970s.
 One of those fashion statements was household linoleum.

-The appearance wasn’t so much the issue as was the safety concerns.
-Although very easy to clean, Linoleum is extremely slick and not appropriate for wet-surface bathrooms.
+The appearance wasn’t so much the issue as the safety concerns.
+Although very easy to clean, Linoleum is extremely slick and inappropriate for wet-surface bathrooms.

 Cheap Vinyl Flooring

 If you invest in bathroom vinyl flooring, commit to the process and spend the extra money on high-quality vinyl.
 Cheap vinyl with very few layers may not fit properly or may run the risk of buckling after a short period.

 Buckled or bloated vinyl creates cracks and unexpected thresholds, leading to terrifying tripping hazards.